CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "You have to find all files larger than 20MB.
+???+ question "You have to find all files larger than 20MB.
 How do you do it?"

     Use `find` to locate large files: